RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Experiments

-\textbf{Main Results.} We evaluate our method against various baselines in simulation with target objects of differing sizes.
-As shown in Table~\ref{tab:main_res}, our system consistently achieves higher retrieval success rates (RSR) and requires fewer retrieval steps (RS) compared to all baselines on both seen and unseen objects.
-Specifically, our method improves the success rate by 22.6\% and 59.4\% on small and large objects, demonstrating superior generalization capabilities.
-Across all methods, retrieving small target objects (e.g., a small LEGO block) is generally easier and more efficient than retrieving larger ones.
+\textbf{Main Results.} We evaluate all methods on both seen and unseen targets, where the unseen category is further divided into small and large objects.
+As shown in Table~\ref{tab:main_res}, our method consistently achieves higher retrieval success rates (RSR) and requires fewer retrieval steps (RS) across all scenarios.
+Relative to the strongest baseline in each category, our method improves unseen RSR by 25.3\% on small targets (vs.\ SAC) and 285.0\% on large targets (vs.\ the gripper variant), indicating good generalization across object scales.

-Ablation studies reveal the critical role of individual reward components.
-Removing the stir reward ($r_\textrm{stir}$) significantly reduces success rates for larger objects by 43.9\%, indicating its importance in encouraging the robotic hand to stir objects within the clutter to effectively clear obstructions above large targets.
-In contrast, the proximity clearance reward ($r_\textrm{clean}$), which incentivizes the removal of objects near the target, proves more effective for smaller objects, increasing their retrieval efficiency by 22.1\%.
-Furthermore, the potential-based reward function plays a pivotal role in enhancing both the performance and efficiency of our method, reducing retrieval steps by 19.4\% and enhancing the success rate by 39.8\%.

-In comparison, the VMP relies on segmentation masks and predefined open-loop rules, suffers from lower success rates and efficiency.
-This highlights the advantages of our learned policy, which adapts dynamically to varying clutter configurations and object properties.

-\textbf{Impact of Occlusion Rate.} We also explore the impact of clutter occlusion rate (i.e., $1-\textrm{exposure}$) on target objects.
-Figure~\ref{fig:occlusion} presents the relationship between occlusion rates, retrieval success rate (RSR), and retrieval steps (RS) in cluttered environments, comparing smaller and larger target objects.
-As the occlusion rate rises from 30\% to 100\%, RSR decreases for both object sizes, with smaller objects consistently achieving higher RSR than larger ones.
-This indicates that larger objects, although generally easier to detect, are more prone to being significantly obstructed by substantial clutter.
-In contrast, retrieval steps increase as occlusion rates rise, signifying reduced efficiency in highly cluttered settings.
-Smaller objects generally require fewer retrieval steps than larger ones across mostly occlusion levels, likely because retrieving larger objects involves removing more obstructing clutter.
-These findings reveal that smaller objects are retrieved with higher success and efficiency, while larger objects face greater challenges posed by occlusion.